baptistepepin/FINM-32900-PROJECT/README.md

 # Task List

-- [ ] Create file `calculate_ratios.py` to calculate the ratios from the merged data

 - [ ] Create file `create_report.py` to create the final report (in LaTeX format, using the dataframes generated in the ratios file)
-- [ ] Update the `dodo.py` file to include all the tasks (pulling data, merging data, calculating ratios, and creating the final report)

-- [ ] Update the `requirements.txt` file that lists all the dependencies for the project

 - [ ] Create file `test_merge_data.py` to test the `merge_data.py` file

-- [ ] Look into a better merging on names (when all the rest will be working)

-Should we add a specific file for cleaning the data?
-Or should we include this in the `merge_data.py` file?

 Baptiste: